Curiosity: Causes

 Many species display curiosity including apes, cats, and rodents.
 It is common in human beings at all ages from infancy through adulthood.
-Research has shown that curiosity is not a fixed attribute amongst humans but rather can be nurtured and developed.
+Research has shown that curiosity is not a fixed attribute amongst humans but rather can be nurtured and developed throughout life.

 Early definitions of curiosity call it a motivated desire for information.
 This motivational desire has been said to stem from a passion or an appetite for knowledge, information, and understanding.

 Traditional ideas of curiosity have expanded to consider the difference between perceptual curiosity, as the innate exploratory behavior that is present in all animals, and epistemic curiosity, as the desire for knowledge that is specifically attributed to humans.

 Daniel Berlyne recognized three classes of variables playing a role in evoking curiosity: psychophysical variables, ecological variables, and collative variables.
 Psychophysical variables correspond to physical intensity, ecological variables to motivational significance and task relevance.
 Collative variables involve a comparison between different stimuli or features, which may be actually perceived or which may be recalled from memory.
 Berlyne mentioned four collative variables: novelty, complexity, uncertainty, and conflict (though he suggested that all collative variables probably involve conflict).
 Additionally, he considered three variables supplementary to novelty: change, surprisingness, and incongruity.
 Finally, curiosity may not only be aroused by the perception of some stimulus associated with the aforementioned variables ("specific exploration"), but also by a lack of stimulation, out of "boredom" ("diversive exploration").